PressCrew/buddypress-links/src/readme.txt

 No changes that affect data were made, however it is always a good idea to back up your data just in case!

 == Changelog ==

+= 0.9.1 =

+* Compatibility hot fix for BuddyPress 2.2.

 = 0.9 =